Basic Quantum Algorithms: Economical circuit of Grover's algorithm

 for any vectors $\ket{v_1}$, $\ket{v_2}$ and any scalar $a$.
 Then, we move the scalar term $(-1)^{\bar{k}_1\cdots\bar{k}_n}$ to the first register whose output is

 The state of the second register is $\ket{-}$ and this register will be discarded at the end of the process.

 Now let us show that the output of the right-hand circuit is the same.
-We use the fact that $XHXHX=-Z$, therefore the right-hand circuit is equivalent to
+We use the fact that $XHXHX=-Z$.
+Therefore, the right-hand circuit is equivalent to

-The output is obtained using that $(-Z)\ket{k_n}=(-1)^{\bar k_n}\ket{k_n}$, and since $-Z$ is activated only when qubits $k_1, \dots, k_{n-1}$ are set to 0, we obtain the overall output $(-1)^{\bar k_1\cdots \bar k_{n-1}\bar k_n}\ket{ k_1 \cdots k_{n-1}k_n}$.
+The output is obtained using that $(-Z)\ket{k_n}=(-1)^{\bar k_n}\ket{k_n}$, and since $-Z$ is active only when qubits $k_1, \dots, k_{n-1}$ are set to 0, we obtain the overall output $(-1)^{\bar k_1\cdots \bar k_{n-1}\bar k_n}\ket{ k_1 \cdots k_{n-1}k_n}$.
 In conclusion, the result of the first circuit (after the elimination of the second register) is the same as the result of the second circuit.
-Since we are going to perform a measurement of the first register only, this completes the proof that we can replace \textit{without any loss} the first circuit with the second in Grover's algorithm.
+Since we are going to measure only the first register, this completes the proof that we can replace the first circuit with the second in Grover's algorithm without any loss.
 This replacement is not valid in all algorithms.
 So far we have shown that $G$ (modulo a global phase) can be implemented using only the first register.